icelary/kirk/songs.md

 > The day a single shot rang out
 > And a bullet paused the Earth

+## Charlie, by Jesse Welles

+<iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/UCBkt5Nt1wo?disablekb=1&start=80&end=100" allow="fullscreen"></iframe>

+Released: September 11, 2025

+> Well you can't hate the gun
+> And love the gun that shot your rival

+> I heard laughing
+> I heard glee
+> But it could have been you
+> It could have been me

 ## Charlie, by Tom MacDonald

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/q8SbeHhNR9k?disablekb=1&start=80&end=100" allow="fullscreen"></iframe>